Cyriaque Lamar

 “Please!” said Tippi.

 The pecan toss mutated into something called “Burn The Ruling Class,” so Lina began lecturing on the ancient ocean.
-But the n’arbiter’s first attempt, Friendly Faces of the Cambrian Period, failed to land.
+But the n’arbiter’s first attempt, “Friendly Faces of the Cambrian,” failed to land.

-“The Cambrian had sponges,” whined Tippi.
+“The Cambrian Period had sponges,” whined Tippi.

 “Earth still has sponges,” said Lina.
 “Probably?”

-The Mockery Log floated, cylindrical and dowdy.
+The Mockery Log floated, cylindrical and dowdy:

-“Look, I’m the sea sponge!” said Xoz.
-“I’m immortal, but my weakness is algae.”
+“Look, I’m a sea sponge!
+I’m immortal, yet my weakness is algae?”

 Tippi was so delighted, she jumped in the trench.